RustCrypto/block-ciphers/README.md

 ## Warnings

-Currently only `aesni` and `aes-soft` crates provide constant-time implementation.
+Currently only AES implementations currently provide constant-time implementation.
 If you do not really know what you are doing it's generally recommended not to use other cipher implementations in this repository.